“Do more good than harm.”

 What hydrologist can resist picking a president who made water gates, or was it Watergate, a household term.
-Or that he has the same birthday as Elvis, American icon and singer/songwriter behind the meteorologic masterpiece Cold Kentucky Rain.
+Or that he has the same birthday as Elvis, American icon behind the meteorologic masterpiece Cold Kentucky Rain.
 But most of all there’s the fact that he single-handedly saved the swamp.
 Well, maybe that’s stretching it, but he was the president when the political wheels went in motion to create Big Cypress Nat’l Preserve (even if Gerald Ford signed the establishment of the Preserve into law.)

 |Thank you Richard Nixon|